 • PwD / PC candidates: Disability Certificate from a Medical Board showing at least 40% disability.

-• Ex-Servicemen (ES) candidates: Certificate from the Rajya Sainik Board, Odisha.
+• Ex-Servicemen (ES): Certificate from the Rajya Sainik Board, Odisha.

 • Green Card (GC) holders: Valid Green Card issued by the Tahsildar, Odisha.

-• State Government School (SGS) quota: Class 10 and 12 certificates from recognised Odisha government schools.
+• State Government School (SGS) quota: Class 10 and 12 certificates from recognised Odisha government schools, showing continuous enrolment.

 SC and ST caste certificates must be issued by the Odisha government.
 Certificates from other states will not be accepted for reserved category benefits in Odisha state quota.
-Get the certificate from the correct authority well in advance.
+If your certificate is from another state, apply for a fresh Odisha certificate immediately through your local Tahsildar.

-Odisha NEET Counselling 2026 will be held across multiple rounds to fill all available state quota seats.
-OJEE typically conducts three main rounds followed by a stray vacancy round.
-Here is how each round works.
+Odisha NEET Counselling 2026 will be held across multiple rounds between August and November 2026 to fill all available MBBS and BDS state quota seats.
+Based on the 2025 timeline, here is what to expect:

 Round Expected Period (2026) Key Feature